BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ![](https://lh7-us.googleusercontent.com/tqoF0Aj51oHiApBmLQmI573TEnmElxHsqRPqrVNBQp00vwEVQpRKsnBmBv3XqxdExOTTzJuzfPpD6YXJsenAUk0YODbxn3ab2LD96nROVlldWv8W5XqIydpt5myyIbyayWM2pemVZs8w-kKx_wuLbrs)

-Figure 17: The print statement you have added previously

 Change it to something else so you can recognize the change

 ![](/tutorials/getting_started_with_se/gswse_18.png)

-Figure 18: Changed text for the print message

 Then, after activating your SE console again, type `reset` in the console and press enter

 ![](/tutorials/getting_started_with_se/gswse_19.png)

-Figure 19: The reset command

 This will reset the console and all loaded scripts, allowing you to see instant changes of your code.